marc-campbell/nicedishy/emails/README.md

 # Emails

 ## Account management
-- on-waitlist: sent when a new signup occurs
-- invite-ready: sent when i convert an account from waitlist to full

 ## Dishy management
 - device-disconnected: sent ~ 24 hours after the last message reecived by a device